Edragon/edragon.github.io/Board-dat/SVC/SVC1038-dat/SVC1038-dat.md

 ![](2025-06-07-17-30-01.png)

-- note the [[current-transformer-dat]] sensor has two types footprint, bigger and smaller, to compatible with more types of sensors
+- note the [[current-transformer-dat]] (section BX-CT) sensor has two types footprint, bigger and smaller, to compatible with more types of sensors

 Wiring